Every real estate agent has their own strategy when it comes to prospecting.

 In general, while you may find someone ready to sell today, circle prospecting is more of a long-term, database-building strategy.
 In fact, many agents prefer circle prospecting to calling expireds, simply because there is less competition for the homeowner’s attention.

 Regardless of how you view or use circle prospecting, it is ultimately a numbers game.
-You may have to make hundreds of calls each day just to make a handful of contacts, the majority of whom may not be interested in selling today.
+Although you may be able to make a handful of contacts, the majority may not be interested in selling today.
 In fact, it’s estimated that only one out of eight contacts you make while circle prospecting may be interested in selling at that moment.
 Indeed, circle prospecting requires patience and a long-term outlook.
+It is all about balancing your lead strategy with a good mix of ‘now’ vs ‘later’ business.

 Here are the filters you can use to identify your prime homeowners: